-Davey Cripps parents David William Cripps and Mary Grace Ridley married in 1919.
+Davey Cripps parents David William Cripps and Mary (Grace) Ridley married in 1919.
 David William Cripps died unexpectedly in September 1924 aged 38 years.
-Davey’s grandfather Thomas Charles Cripps had died in April 1923.
+Davey’s grandfather Thomas Charles Cripps had died the previous year, in April 1923.

 Davey Cripps – his father and grandfather were no longer alive when he enlisted.
-He was an only child of Mary Grace Cripps (nee Ridley)who later married Bertie Ash.
+He was only child of Mary (Grace) Cripps (nee Ridley)who later married Bertie Ash.

 Below, is a write up about the returning Private Charles Cripps from WW1.
 Charles Cripps died 6 years later.